-Study helps bridge gap in understanding of suicide risk for African-American womenDecember 13th, 2012 in Psychology & Psychiatry /
+Study helps bridge gap in understanding of suicide risk for African-American womenDecember 13, 2012 in Medicine & Health / Psychology & Psychiatry

 Three University of Kentucky (UK) sociologists have co-authored a study that helps to fill a gap in our understanding of suicide risk among African-American women.